Fallout 3 downloadable content: Plot

-Pittsburgh, Pennsylvania, although not hit directly by atomic bombs during the Great War, was afflicted by the highly irradiated water of the nearby Allegheny, Monongahela, and Ohio rivers, resulting in the decay of the region.
-The inhabitants suffer from extreme radiation poisoning and degenerate into mindless creatures.
-The entire population are either slaves or overseers.
+Following the Great War, the radiation from nuclear fallout mixed with the unique industrial toxins and pollutants from Pittsburgh, Pennsylvania's pre-war factories, creating the Troglodyte Degeneration Contagion (TDC) and resulting in both the overall decay and inhospitality of the region.
+Consequently, the inhabitants suffer from extreme radiation poisoning.
+Some unlucky survivors slowly regress mentally into crazed individuals known as wildmen, before eventually degenerating further and becoming mindless dwarfed creatures called trogs.

-Some 30 years before the Lone Wanderer started their journey, Owyn Lyons led the Brotherhood of Steel's expedition to Washington, D.C. through The Pitt.
-In one night, the Brotherhood swept through and destroyed the raider force occupying the town and rid the surrounding area of other "scum", killing anything that put up a fight.
+Around 30 years before the Lone Wanderer leaves Vault 101 and begins their journey, Star Paladin Owyn Lyons led a Brotherhood of Steel expedition to Pittsburgh, now known as the Pitt.
+After witnessing its state — being filled with marauding gangsters, rapists, and killers preying on the innocent — he ordered a large-scale assault, destroying the raider forces occupying the city and killing anything that put up a fight.
 This event is chronicled as "the Scourge".
-As they cut through the raiders, the Brotherhood saved several young children, among them Paladin Kodiak, who had not yet been mutated to the extent of The Pitt's adult inhabitants.
-All the rescued children were brought into the Brotherhood of Steel as initiates.
-Paladin Kodiak is the only remaining survivor from that group of rescued children who is still stationed at the Citadel.
+One Brotherhood member, Initiate Ishmael Ashur, was believed killed and the only casualty, having been buried under rubble and ultimately left behind.
+In reality, Ashur survived due to his power armor protecting him from being crushed, before being dug up by a family of scavengers.
+In the following decades, he would go on to form an army of raiders and conquer the Pitt, using slave labor and the pre-war industrial infrastructure to begin rebuilding the city.
+As such, the entire non-wildman and non-trog population are either slaves or overseers.

-The Lone Wanderer learns of the Pitt from a distress broadcast by a man named Wernher, who asks for the Wanderer's help in liberating the slaves there.
-The player has to enter the Pitt as a slave and work their way to freedom.
-This earns a meeting with the Pitt's leader, Lord Ashur, a former Brotherhood soldier left for dead during the Scourge.
-The player is then given the choice of siding with either Wernher or Ashur.
-Unlike other decisions in Fallout 3, there is no karmic penalty or reward for choosing either side, as each side has both its good and bad points.
+The Lone Wanderer is informed of the Pitt from a distress broadcast by a man named Wernher, an escaped slave who asks for their help in liberating the other slaves there.
+The player enters the city as a slave and works their way to freedom by partaking in gladiator fights, which earns them a meeting with Ashur.
+They learn that his infant daughter, Marie, possesses a natural immunity to radiation and TDC, and he is studying her to develop a cure.
+It is revealed that Wernher was formerly Ashur's right-hand man and lieutenant, before being enslaved for attempting to usurp him.
+The player is then given the choice of siding with either Wernher or Ashur, aiding the slave uprising or quelling it.
+Unlike other decisions in Fallout 3, there is no karmic penalty or reward for choosing either side, as each have both good and bad aspects.

 Reception

 The Pitt received generally positive reviews, averaging a score of 77 for the PC version and 76 for the Xbox 360 version.
-When initially released, the Xbox 360 version had a corrupt file which caused problems and rendered the DLC unplayable.
+When initially released, the Xbox 360 version had a corrupt file which caused technical issues and rendered the DLC unplayable.
 On April 3, 2009, Bethesda Softworks reported that they had uploaded a new version of The Pitt which fixed these problems.
-The PC version of The Pitt had the same problem, leading modders to create a patch called "The Pitt Crash Fix" which fixes the problems present in the wasteland but not interiors of The Pitt.
+The PC version of The Pitt had the same problem, leading modders to upload a community patch to provide a temporary fix until Bethesda patched the PC release.